 On 28th April, 3rd RHA shelled a Rubber Works in Hamburg and on the 29th a deputation from the city came out to discuss surrender.
 The negotiations went on for some time, but on 1st May General Woltz's staff car under a white flag approached the 'D' Company 9th DLI.
 Two staff officers were then taken to Battalion HQ.
 Admiral Doenitz had ordered General Keitel to order General Woltz to surrender the city of Hamburg to the Desert Rats.
 That night news of Hitler's death in Berlin was on the radio and on 2nd May General Woltz (the commander of Hamburg) arrived at Divisional HQ to discuss the arrangements for the surrender, which was taken by Brigadier Spurling on the afternoon of 3rd May 1945.
 That same afternoon, the 11th Hussars led 7th Armoured Division into the ruined city.

 'C' Squadron 11th Hussars, with 8th Hussars and 3rd RHA were then sent to nearby Pinneburg, to secure it too.
 On the night of 4th May the news came of the surrender of German forces in Germany, Holland, Denmark and Norway and that hostilities were to cease at 08:00 the next morning.
 After the surrender of Hamburg some units from the Division moved onto to Kiel, which many were glad to do because of the stench of the dead in the rubble.
 There they found large numbers of German troops who hard escaped from the the Russians on the Eastern Front.
-When VE day was to be declared on 8th May 1945 the Division found itself at Kiel and in Hamburg on 8th May 1945.
+When VE day was to be declared on 8th May 1945 the Division found itself at concentrated around the town of Gokels, North of Hamburg, with some units still in or close to the city or in the Kiel area.
 However, the Divisions long march was still not quite over.
 Click here to see some pictures from the end of the war.

 Go to Top